No Posing Please!

 How to get the most out of your portrait session…

-There’s no denying it – some people are easier to work with in front of the camera than others.
+There’s no denying it – some people find being in front of the camera easier than others.
 Whilst I do work very very hard to make sure my couples are relaxed and happy during their portrait session, some people do hate it more than others.
 I’ve yet to have a couple who’ve defeated me but I’ve come close!
 Even couples who are anxious in front of the camera usually get so caught up in the enjoyment and excitement of their wedding day that by the time we get to the portraits (and I’ve sneakily left enough time for you to have at least one glass of fizz before I pinch you away) find that they are already relaxed and happy and it doesn’t take much work from me to elicit natural smiles and laughter.
 But if you are very worried about the portraits on your wedding day here are a few of my little tips.

 1. Stop giving a shit.
 Harsh but true.
 Please stop worrying about how you look on camera.
 When you look back at these images in your old age you’ll see laughter and happiness and true enjoyment.
 And youth.
 You wont give care a jot about that little double chin or that your arms weren’t as thin as you would have liked.
 You honestly wont.
 This sounds like glib advise and it’s definitely not advise that I find easy to follow.
 In fact I dismissed lots of my wedding pictures because my arm looked fat or I didn’t like how I looked.
 I was 21 when I got married.
 My 35 year old self wants to slap my 21 year old self!
 It’s something I do still struggle with.
 Look in my own photo albums and you’ll see very few pictures of me.
 How about we take a pact?
 I’ll stop giving a shit if you do too?
 Maybe we can practise with a couple of selfies each month?
 Baby steps.